lundbird/AutoGui/README.md

 print(getActiveWindow())
 setWindow("calculator")
 print(getActiveWindow())
-click("One",0)  #clicks on the first element that matches title = "One"
+click("One",0,4)  #clicks on the first element that matches title = "One".
+Changes timeout for 4 seconds
 #with selectors other than title you will need to use := with the property value to match
 click("One,controltype:=button,id:=num1Button,class=Button")
 close("Untitled - Notepad")